chriswessels/meteor-deployment-manager/README.md

 - Installs as a global NPM package, accessible from any directory.
 - Supports multiple deployment environments and configurations.
 - Supports the use of Meteor's [Meteorite](https://github.com/oortcloud/meteorite) package manager.
-- TODO: Supports predefined password, private key and keyboard-interactive authentication.
+- Supports predefined password, private key and keyboard-interactive authentication.
 - Keeps a specifiable number of builds.
 - Uses symbolic links to retain build history and allow for instant build rollbacks.
 - Uses [Upstart](http://upstart.ubuntu.com) to monitor Node.js.